NethServer/docs/administrator-manual/en/dns.rst

 * search for the name between hosts configured locally
 * perform a query on external dns: requests are stored in cache to speed up subsequent queries

+.. note:: You must specify at least one external DNS server inside the :guilabel:`Network > DNS servers` page.

 If |product| is also the DHCP server on the network, all the machines will be configured to use the server itself for name resolution.

 Hosts
 =====